gabrielcedran/rocketseat-reactjs-chapter1/README.md

 In order to test that the basic configuration is working as expected, create two files: the index.jsx and another one.
 Import the second one in the index file and run the webpack command via terminal (`yarn webpack`).
 It should run free of errors and generate the correct file in the dist folder.

+## Starting with ReactJS

+Inside the index.html, import the bundled file and add a div with the id "root".
+In the index.jsx use the react-dom to render the main component in the root div.

+### Avoiding importing React in every file that uses jsx code

+Since version 17 it is possible to turn the import of React in every file that uses JSX optional.
+To do so, it is necessary to tweak babel react preset so that babel carries out this responsibility for us.